bckuwar/Getting-and-Cleaning-Data/CodeBook.md

 #Codebook for Tidy Data Set Created for Course Project

 # Introduction:
-This codebook describes the data file “tidyData.txt” that was generated from data obtained from UCI Machine Learning Repository.
+This codebook describes data file “tidyData.txt” that was generated from data obtained from UCI Machine Learning Repository.
 Here are the links to the source:
  **Data Set Information**:
  [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 **Actual Data**: